 - Pressure disparity — If the tank pressure is too low in relation to the cut-in pressure, replace the pressure switch for one with reduced cut-in.

 When you’re used to a machine working and one day it fails to power on, the experience can be quite shocking.
-In most cases, however, the failure could be simply caused by oversights like an unturned switch, a lack of fluid or an unplugged chord.
+In most cases, however, the failure could be simply caused by oversights like an unturned switch, a lack of fluid or an unplugged cord.
 With compressors, operation failure could stem from one of the other issues covered in this air compressor troubleshooting guide.

 Excessive Noise From the Compressor

 When a reciprocating type air compressor makes loud noises that seem obnoxious and out of character, it’s likely due to one of the following, easily corrected issues:

 - Loose parts — Noise is often the result of loose internal parts.
 Check for looseness in the pulleys, cooler, flywheel, clamps, belt, accessories, etc. and perform tightening as needed.